oras-project/artifacts-spec/scenarios.md

   }
   ```

-The  `net-monitor:v1` SBoM will also be signed, providing yet another leaf node.
+The  `net-monitor:v1` SBoM may also be signed, providing yet another leaf node.

 ![](media/net-monitor-sbom-signature.svg)